 - Remove mold growth from hard surfaces by using commercial mold cleaning products or a bleach solution (1 cup bleach in 1 gallon of water).
 Do not mix bleach with ammonia or other household cleaners.
 Always follow use and storage directions on the labels.

-- If you are sensitive to mold or cleaning products, consider asking someone else to clean for you, particularly in areas with poor ventilation.
+- If you are sensitive to mold or cleaning products, consider asking someone else to clean for you, especially in areas with poor ventilation.

-- Professional companies can also be hired to clean up the flooded basement or other household areas.
+- Professional companies can be hired to clean up flooded basements or other household areas.

-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Based on the studies reviewed, it is not known if exposure to mold could affect male fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.